 All the Moles Under the Sun

 As elaborate dishes generally saved for festive occasions, moles are both some of the most complex and delicious dishes of the Oaxacan repertoire.
-Though most recipes call for a pantry's worth of ingredients, when it comes to mole, chilies are always king.
-In fact, there is nothing more important to a mole's identity than the proper chili.
-Each chili has a very specific flavor, so a chilcolse, essential to mole amarillo, can't be swapped for a costeño.
+Though most recipes call for a pantry's worth of ingredients, when it comes to mole, chiles are always king.
+In fact, there is nothing more important to a mole's identity than the proper chile.
+Each chile has a very specific flavor, so a chilcolse, essential to mole amarillo, can't be swapped for a costeño.

 Oaxacan moles go far beyond the thick, dark chocolate-accented version most common in the U.S. There is sweet and pungent manchamantles full of pineapple fruitiness, stewy beef-broth-based chicolo, and bright, fresh verde, a celebration of the changing seasons.
 And even among Oaxaca's famous canon of seven, regional variations abound: a Mixteca's mole negro isn't the same as a Zapateca's.

 Oaxacans seem to make moles with whatever ingredients pair deliciously with their chiles.
 Thus pine nuts take center stage in the Mixteca's mole blanco, a nutty, floral sauce made for Christmas and Easter and most traditionally served with an edible flower.
 Nuez criollo, another type of nut, is paired with arbol and guajillo chiles in mole chantino, a sauce used for pork ribs.
 Ceremonial mole zapoteco, served with poultry, is heavy on the allspice and cloves, while others yet are made exclusively for game like mole de iguana negro or wild mushrooms.